-3. Protection of existing vegetation
+2. Protection of existing vegetation

-Trees and other woody vegetation designated to remain undisturbed shall be protected from damage throughout the entire construction period.
-Any damage resulting from the contractor's operations or neglect shall be repaired by the contractor.
+Trees and other vegetation designated to remain undisturbed shall be protected from damage throughout the duration of the construction period.
+Any damages resulting from the contractor's operations or neglect shall be repaired by the contractor.

-Earthfill, stockpiling of materials, vehicular parking, and excessive foot or vehicular traffic shall not be allowed within the dripline of vegetation designated to remain in place.
-Vegetation damaged by any of these or similar actions shall be replaced with viable vegetation of the same species or as specified in section 8 and approved by the contracting officer.
+Earthfill, stockpiling of materials, vehicular parking, and excessive foot or vehicular traffic shall not be allowed within the drip line of vegetation designated to remain in place.
+Vegetation damaged by any of these or similar actions shall be replaced with viable vegetation of the same species, similar condition, and like size unless otherwise approved by the contracting officer.